hgmnz/flyinghopmachine/source/_posts/2015-07-03-brew-day-independence-saison.markdown

 water and added it in to raise the temperature to 151F.

 Initial reading of the mash pH was 4.9.
-The acidulated malt present in the mash, along with the phophoric acid used, the very little buffering capacity in my RO water, and the calcium added with the salt treatments, lowered the pH way too much. *Next time reduce or remove acidulated malt from grist!*.
+The acidulated malt present in the mash, along with the phosphoric acid used, the very little buffering capacity in my RO water, and the calcium added with the salt treatments, lowered the pH way too much. *Next time reduce or remove acidulated malt from grist!*.
 To solve this, I added a NaHCO<sub>3</sub> (Baking soda) in half teaspoon increments